opensalt/OB3DefinitionWidget/README.md

 div or by adding the JSON (as a string or JSON object) to the detail of the ob3-open event as the property `achievement`.

+To change the default submit button text of "Save", pass the desired text in an attribute called `data-submit-text` on the placeholder div or by adding the property `submitText` to the detail of the ob3-open event.

 **Note** that the widget does not require the `id` field to be entered in order for the widget to consider the definition *valid* as many use cases will require specific types of ids (such as a known URL created